ice09/raiden-payable-api/ethereum-transaction-signer/README.md

 # Payable APIs with Raiden Network Payment Channels [ethereum transaction signer]

 Implementation of the `Private Wallet` component in the overview.
-This component signs an identifier, which is needed for correlating payments to service requests, with the sender's private key.
+This component signs an identifier (ie. a `java.math.BigInteger`), which is necessary for correlating payments to service requests, with the sender's private key.
 This component is for testing purposes only and should not be used with Mainnet private key.

 ![Integration overview](docs/img/paidAPI.png)